 We would like to thank you for your valuable feedback and the role you played in shaping the Plan.

+Between July and December 2019, the Department engaged with community and stakeholders on the development of the Cumberland Plain Conservation Plan.
 You provided feedback about what you value in your local environment and what’s important to you in balancing biodiversity and growth in Western Sydney.